lyoh001/AzureBicep/README.md

 # Azure - BICEP
-## 1. Introduction
-### 1.1	Overview
+## Overview

-Azure Bicep will deploy the following resources.
+This repository contains Azure Bicep code for deploying various Azure resources as Infrastructure as Code.
+The code in this repository will deploy the following resources:
 - Resource Group
 - Azure Monitoring via Eventgrid & event subscription
 - API Management